LUMII-Syslab/RSE/README.md

 >
 >Abstract: _Attention is a commonly used mechanism in sequence processing, but it is of O(n²) complexity which prevents its application to long sequences.
 The recently introduced neural Shuffle-Exchange network offers a computation-efficient alternative, enabling the modelling of long-range dependencies in O(n log n) time.
 The model, however, is quite complex, involving a sophisticated gating mechanism derived from the Gated Recurrent Unit._
 >
 >_In this paper, we present a simple and lightweight variant of the Shuffle-Exchange network, which is based on a residual network employing GELU and Layer Normalization.
 The proposed architecture not only scales to longer sequences but also converges faster and provides better accuracy.
-It surpasses Shuffle-Exchange network on the LAMBADA language modelling task and achieves state-of-the-art performance on the MusicNet dataset for music transcription while using significantly fewer parameters._
+It surpasses the Shuffle-Exchange network on the LAMBADA language modelling task and achieves state-of-the-art performance on the MusicNet dataset for music transcription while being efficient in the number of parameters._
 >
->_We show how to combine Shuffle-Exchange network with convolutional layers establishing it as a useful building block in long sequence processing applications._
+>_We show how to combine the improved Shuffle-Exchange network with convolutional layers, establishing it as a useful building block in long sequence processing applications._

 # Introduction